vespa-engine/blog/_posts/2023-08-10-bge-embedding-models-in-vespa-using-bfloat16.md

    </td>
   </tr>
 </table>
-<font size="2"><i>Evaluation results for BGE models.</i></font>
+<font size="2"><i>Evaluation results for quantized BGE models.</i></font>

-We contrast both dense models with the unsupervised [BM25](https://docs.vespa.ai/en/reference/bm25.html) baseline from [this blog post](https://blog.vespa.ai/simplify-search-with-multilingual-embeddings/).
+We contrast both BGE models with the unsupervised [BM25](https://docs.vespa.ai/en/reference/bm25.html) baseline from [this blog post](https://blog.vespa.ai/simplify-search-with-multilingual-embeddings/).
-Both the small and base model performs better than the BM25 baseline on this dataset.
+Both models perform better than the BM25 baseline on this dataset.
 We also note that our  NDCG@10 numbers represented in Vespa is slightly better than reported on the MTEB leaderboard for the same dataset.
 We can also observe that the base model